 A variety of toys are available, each designed for horses with different temperaments and in different situations:

-• Rubber molded balls, which hang from the ceiling or are left loose to be nudged around, were some of the first stall toys for horses and continue to be a favorite.
+Rubber molded balls hung from the ceiling or are left loose to be nudged around were some of the first stall toys for horses and continue to be a favorite.

-• Treat-dispensing toys dribble out grain or other edibles can help head off boredom in stall-bound horses.
+Treat-dispensing toys dribble out grain or other edibles can also help head off boredom in stall-bound horses.

 The cost of horse toys range from about $30 for a simple stall ball to nearly $60 for a lickable mobile or treat-dispensing toy.
-Whichever you choose, consider the purchase price and investment in your horse’s happiness.
+But whichever you choose, consider the purchase price and investment in your horse’s happiness.

 Don’t miss out!
 With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!